coinse/cs453-assignment3-symbolic/README.md

 `x + 2` is actually executed as a call to `x.__add__(2)`.
 Therefore, if you use a symbolic variable that you define, instead of a primitive integer, you can record the symbolic state of `y`.
-The linked article gives a very detailed explanation of the approach, including what to do with `y = 2 + x`: it is necessary that you read it before designing your engine.
+The linked article gives a very detailed explanation of the approach, and it is necessary that you read it before designing your engine.

 There are a few of design decisions you need to make:

 - As covered in the class, we need to stop branch exploration when there are no more branch to cover.
 How will you know that no more "negating the last clause" is needed?
-- You need to convert the final symbolic summaries of variables at the end of the current execution path into a form that can be solved by z3-solver.
+- You need to convert the final symbolic summaries of variables into a form that can be solved by z3-solver.
 Consult the tutorial for details.

 ### Objective